SAR-Junior-Design/icarus-app-server/README.md

 ## Setup

+### Python

+Python is currently v3.6, until 3.7 stabilizes a bit more.

 ### Postgres

 Most of the data in our server is stored in postgres.
 This is how you can setup a postgres database with all of the bells and whistles we need.